-Boys and girls aged 5-11 can take part in after school football coaching sessions running from September.
+Boys and girls aged 5-11 can take part in football coaching sessions running throughout the kids' school holidays.

-The programme, run by FA Tesco Skills aims to improve dribbling, passing and shooting skills for kids of all abilities.
+The programme, run by FA Tesco Skills aims to improve dribbling, passing and shooting skills for all abilities.

 Places are subject to availability and you must book in advance.
 Kids must be signed up by a parent or guardian.
 See Tesco Deals for more details.

-If you or your little'uns fancy yourselves as the next Andy Murray, then search for your nearest tennis court to see whether it's offering:
+Hoorah for Andy Murray for winning Wimbledon!
+If you or your little'uns fancy yourselves as the next tennis champion, then see if your nearest tennis court offers:

 Free coaching sessions

 How: Enter details on the National Citizen Service page (parents, get your child to apply) and to find out about your nearest scheme.
-You must be in school year 11 and have turned 16 or 17 by 31 Aug 2012.
+You must have turned 16 or 17 by 31 Aug 2013.
 There's no official end date but NCS recommends you book as soon as possible.

 What do I get?
-There are 30,000 places in all areas of England for the NCS.
-The three-week scheme takes place from Jun-Sep 2012.
+There are hundreds of places in all areas of England for the NCS.
+The three-week scheme takes place throughout August.
 Exact dates vary per provider.